MICRO-HOUSING: THE ELDERLY WHEELCHAIR USER

 Diagramming & Space-Planning

 The leading force behind the design was incorporating a niched-handrailing system throughout the entire space.
 This railing not only highlights the user’s needs but allows them to become more independent.
 It became more than just extra help around the space but a statement.
-The main concept includes,

 The Medium1 Unit is designed to connect private accessible spaces with areas that encourage social interaction.
 It incorporates smart home features like voice activated controls doors, clerestories & niched railing, to help support the user’s mobile independence and personal relationships.